“Fly me to the moon, let me play among the stars. Let me see what spring is like on Jupiter and Mars…”

 At first glance, Uranus looks like a plain blue ball with not a lot going on, but the planet has a fairly active weather system and enormous hurricanes that can only be seen with infrared telescopes.
 Like Jupiter, Uranus also has diamonds raining down on its surface.

 Our most distant planet, Neptune, is home to extreme weather similar to the other gas giants.
 While it has storms large enough to swallow the entire Earth and bands of weather that mark the planet’s latitude, it also has the most violent wind in the solar system which can reach an astonishing 2414 km/h (1,500 mph).
 Because Neptune’s topography is fairly flat, there is no friction to slow down these incredible gusts of wind.
 Like all of the other gas planets, atmospheric carbon compresses into diamond rain.

 Neptune has over a dozen moons, the largest of which is Triton.
 This moon has an average temperature of -192ºC (-315ºF).
 If you wanted to visit, the trip would have to happen in the next 10 to 100 million years.
 Triton is slowly getting closer to Neptune and will most likely be ripped up into a Saturn-like ring system.

 A trip to Neptune would also include listening to the sound barrier break as the wind blows, though the visitor would freeze solid almost instantly.

 Our solar system is home to some pretty extreme weather.
-Learning about how these systems work can increase our knowledge of how some of these planets were formed and even give clues about the potential for life.
-But when it comes down to actually spending time on the surface on some of these planets, barring major technological advances, there’s no place like home.
+Learning about how these systems work can increase our knowledge of how some of these planets were formed and even give clues about possible life on other planets.
+But when it comes down to actually spending time on the surface of some of these planets, there’s no place like home.